GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

-stage.Username = "";                                              // username to use when authenticating (default, empty to use login user) stage.Password = "";                                              // password to use when authenticating (default, empty to use login user) stage.Domain = "";                                                // domain to use when authenticating (default, for schemes 'Digest', 'NTLM', 'Kerberos' and 'Negotiate') stage.BulkRequestMaxSize = 5 * 1024 * 1024;                       // maximum size of a bulk request (default)
+stage.Username = "";                                              // username to use when authenticating (default, empty to use login user) stage.Password = "";                                              // password to use when authenticating (default, empty to use login user) stage.Domain = "";                                                // domain to use when authenticating (default, for schemes 'Digest', 'NTLM', 'Kerberos' and 'Negotiate') stage.BulkRequestMaxConcurrencyLevel = 5;                         // maximum number of requests on the line (default) stage.BulkRequestMaxSize = 5 * 1024 * 1024;                       // maximum size of a bulk request (default)
-stage.BulkRequestMaxMessageCount = 1000;                          // maximum number of messages in a bulk request (default)
+stage.BulkRequestMaxMessageCount = 0;                             // maximum number of messages in a bulk request (default, 0 = unlimited)
 stage.IndexName = "logs";                                         // elasticsearch index to write log messages into (default) stage.OrganizationId = "griffin.plus";                            // value of the 'organization.id' field (default)
 stage.OrganizationName = "Griffin+";                              // value of the 'organization.name' field (default)